 Work with your lawyer to analyze any settlement offer, taking into account the full scope of your damages and the strength of the evidence against the defendant.

-Plaintiffs must file any lawsuit for recovery after a South Carolina slip and fall accident within three years of the accident.
+Plaintiffs must file any lawsuit for recovery of damages after a South Carolina slip and fall accident within three years of the accident.
 This is called the statute of limitations, and the clock begins ticking when the victim is injured.
 While three years sounds like a lot of time, it will pass quickly as you manage your injuries, secure evidence of the plaintiff’s negligence, and prepare a damages demand and court documents with the help of a lawyer.

 The team at Hughey Law Firm is here to help.
 Our firm understands the real issues our clients face.
 If you or a loved one were injured in a slip and fall accident in South Carolina, contact Hughey Law Firm today or through our website to schedule a free initial consultation.